 Usually, Russians choose the most basic option — “platscart” — which means a dormitory-style compartment with bunk beds.
 Lots of fun if it’s your first time.
 Not so much if that’s how you travel your whole life.

 This is not to discourage you, but I always find it funny when people ask me if I had done the full length of Trans Siberian.
 The answer is: why would I do that?
 The whole journey takes up seven days, but it doesn’t mean that you have to be on the train for seven days straight.
-You can make stops along the way and explore the cities and nature, which include some of the most famous places to visit in Russia, such as above-mentioned Lake Baikal.
+You can make stops along the way and explore the cities and nature, including some of the most famous places to visit in Russia, such as the above-mentioned Lake Baikal.